g4lb/billing-system/README.md

 The Billing System is designed to handle advanced payments and weekly debits for customers using the Processor black box.
 It provides an API to perform advances, schedule weekly debits, and generate daily transaction reports.

 ## Architecture Overview
-The Billing System consists of the following components:
+The Billing System consists of the following:

 1. Classes and Components
 2. Databases